DiogoF17/LPOO_18-19/docs/README.md

 #### 1.2 The Pattern

 > For this, we decided to implement the Factory Method design pattern.
 In the game class, that will have a drawing interface associated, a method will be called to decide the specific way of drawing the elements.
 In the concrete classes that extend the game class, we can instanciate the concrete drawing interface that we want for that specific game.
+(We can actually also consider this to be sort of a Strategy pattern too, because the way game class "draws" is to delegate the task to the drawing interface.
+The different interfaces are the different strategies).

 #### 1.3 Implementation